Astros vs. Mets Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Framber Valdez (6-5) will take to the mound for the Astros and make his 15th start of the season.
+- Cristian Javier (7-1) will take the mound for the Astros, his 15th start of the season.

-- Valdez has pitched five or more innings in five straight games and will look to extend that streak.
+- Javier will look to finish five or more innings for the 15th start in a row.

-- In 14 appearances this season, he has finished three without allowing an earned run.
+- In 14 appearances this season, he has finished one without allowing an earned run.

 |Opponent